 Dubs come alive to crush Kildare

-All-Ireland champions Dublin shrugged off a sluggish first half to make a winning start to their Division 1 campaign in Croke Park this evening, writes John Fogarty.
+Dublin 2-17 Kildare 2-10: All-Ireland champions Dublin shrugged off a sluggish first half to make a winning start to their Division 1 campaign in Croke Park this evening.

 Jim Gavin may have reason to question the conversion rate of just two goals from five attempts but he couldn’t argue with the force with which they began the second half.